andrewwoods/opal/README.md

 ## GETTING STARTED

-1. Download the opal and extract the tarball into your home directory.
+1. Download the opal and extract the tarball.
-2. Rename the directory directory opal
+2. cd into the new directory
+3. Run the install script

+	$ ./install.bash

-These scripts are normally dot files that are located in your home directory.
+The vim and bash scripts are normally dot files that are located in your home directory.
 The files in this directory don't use dots at the beginning of the file for better user experience.
 They're here to give you a solid foundation for when you encounter a new environment, and to assist you in writing better code faster.
+You don't need to copy or edit them.

 One way to get started is to create symbolic links from your home dir to files in this project like so (assuming this directory is named ~/opal) :